 I contributed to this health article on alcohol published in the Daily Mail Online Health on 10th August 2017: "Are YOU drinking too much?
 Answer these 10 questions to find out: Experts reveal the classic warning signs you've become dependent on booze".

-I was involved in the BBC Northern Ireland documentary "Life and Death on Heroin" broadcasted in March 2019, which looked at the horrors of heroin addiction, its successful acute treatment, and long-term recovery.
+I was involved in the BBC Northern Ireland documentary "Life and Death on Heroin" broadcast in March 2019, which looked at the horrors of heroin addiction, its successful acute treatment, and long-term recovery.

 Visiting Consultant Psychiatrist Roles